 Spiritual Benefits Of Burning Natural Incense: 10 of the best

 It's no secret that incense has clout when it comes to spirituality.
-Every religion and faith uses incense in some form, so what's all the fuss about?
-We have done some digging and decided on our ultimate 10 spiritual benefits of burning incense.
+Every religion and faith uses incense in some form, but what's all the fuss about?
+Read on to learn our ultimate 10 spiritual benefits of burning incense.

 Incense has a diverse history and has been burned for thousands of years.
-Ancient civilizations used incense as a part of religious ceremonies and celebrations.
-In fact, it is still widely used today.
-Whether used as part of a ritual or just a peaceful meditation, there are tons of spiritual benefits to burning incense.
+Ancient civilizations commonly used incense in religious ceremonies and celebrations, in fact, it is still widely used in religions today.
+Whether used as part of a ritual, in a peaceful meditation, or even just to brighten the spirit of your home, there are tons of spiritual benefits to burning incense.

 When Should I Burn Incense?

 The best thing about incense is you can burn it whenever you want!
 There are endless scents to incense, all with diverse, healing benefits, so you can never get bored of the same aroma.
 Not to mention incense is mostly stress-reducing which makes it perfect for calming the ambience of your environment and relaxing the mind, so never be afraid to burn in times of stress, anxiety, and sadness.

 However, if spirituality is your goal, here are some prime moments to burn your incense...

 When burned, the various natural herbs, spices, and resins that make up the incense, release their natural healing properties into the atmosphere.
 This promotes relaxation and induces a meditative state.
 For example, sandalwood is incredibly grounding, and lavender provides excellent clarity during meditation.

 Incense is very common in religious settings and has a long history dating back to the early years of many modern religions.
 Ever hear the story of the 3 wise men?
 Their gifts to baby Jesus were Frankincense, Myrrh, and Gold.

 This is a testament to the spiritual value of Frankincense and Myrrh, two of the most common incense resins today.